 Students: Lower Dauphin High School students Alexandra Sassaman, Ben Ruhl, Connor Buggy, Shane Costello, Riley Dohner, and Jace Fry

-Mentor: Amma Johnson from AMMA JO / AJ BRANDS
+Mentor: Amma Johnson, Owner of AMMA JO

 Concept: Polarus Systems, high-quality, transparent photovoltaic cells to replace the windows of cars